dekvidet/style-guide/style-guide.md

     // good
     handleAddButtonClick()
     handleDescriptionChange()
-    handleCanvasEvents() // if handles at leas 2 event
+    handleCanvasEvents() // if handles at least 2 event
     ```
   - The parameters of `mapStateToProps` and `mapDispatchToProps` MUST be named exactly like this:
     ```jsx